keboola/keboola-as-code-templates/_common/out-thoughtspot-hubspot-snowflake/v0/src/other/keboola.orchestrator/out-thoughtspot-hubspot-snowflake-orchestration-bdm-usage/description.md

 ## Description:

-This orchestration uses writer to load created BDM model to a Snowflake database.
+This flow uses data destination to load created BDM model to a Snowflake database.